I decided to take a look at some products which claim to support the digestive system through the use of prebiotics.

-These ingredients are plant-based and can be categorised largely as fibers, but you can see from my research above regarding dosage that there is no way the individual serving can contain enough of each fiber to give any meaningful health effects or benefits.
+These ingredients are plant-based and can be categorized largely as fibers, but you can see from my research above regarding dosage that there is no way the individual serving can contain enough of each fiber to give any meaningful health effects or benefits.

 How Does Prebiothrive Taste?

-As with other supplements and foods containing dietary fiber the side effects can be bloating, excessive gas and digestive discomfort.
+As with other supplements and foods containing dietary fiber the side effects can be bloating, excessive gas, and digestive discomfort.
 It is generally advised that you increase dietary fiber slowly, gradually increasing your daily intake rather than taking large amounts at any one time.

 Does Prebiothrive Actually Work?

 So, we know what Prebiothrive contains (if not how much), so, what should the effects of this product be?
 How do we tell if any product would be working, for that matter?